vinlin24/strutils/README.md

 NOTE: This is a Python port of my original mock.c program, which can be found in the commit history of my startup-config repository.

+### len

+Compute the length of each string.
+For most purposes, just saves a few keystrokes from the more versatile `echo -n "$string" | wc` pattern, but also serves as a way to apply the counting on EACH input token.

+EXAMPLES:

+    $ len "hello there"
+    11

+    $ len general kenobi you are a bold one
+    7 6 3 3 1 4 3

+    $ len -1 -- separate lines please
+    8
+    5
+    6

+    $ len -t -- there are 5 tokens here
+    5

+NOTE: "Tokens" are determined by how the shell running this script parses the input at the command line.
+If you intend a string with whitespace to be parsed as one token, be sure to follow your shell's quoting rules.
+Reading from stdin always treats the string as one token.